Uganda Safaris

 Gorilla Trekking in Bwindi National Park

-Trek Tree-climbing Lions in Queen Elizabeth National Park.
+Track Tree-climbing Lions in Queen Elizabeth National Park.

 It’s always a treat to see a lion, the savannah’s monarch.
-However, can you picture the largest and perhaps most awkward of the big cats sitting high in a tree.
+However, can you picture the largest and perhaps most awkward of the big cats sitting high in a tree?
 In Queen Elizabeth National Park’s Ishasha area, large prides consistently spend their days in old fig trees.
 They also appear to be really at ease.
 Until they want to come down, that is.
 Assume that none of them can be mistaken for an elegant leopard.

 Chimp Trekking in Kibale National Park.

 Seek for chimpanzees by following the trackers into Kibale’s deep jungle.
 There are almost 90 people in the habituated Kanyantale community.
 Watching them groom, eat, sleep, nurse, play, or patrol will be a beautiful hour.
 Good luck keeping up with them.
-If you were unaware of it previously, you will now realise that our closest relatives are without a doubt known.
+If you were unaware of it previously, you will now realize that our closest relatives are without a doubt known.

 Boating in Murchison Falls National Park.